 Aluminium is traded at the London Metals Exchange, where a global price is set depending on global supply and demand.
-As in addition, the cost to ship metal around the world is low (less than 2%) compared to the value of the metals, it is therefore not possible for the European industry to pass on additional, local costs in their product prices.
+As on top, the cost to ship metal around the world is low (less than 2%) compared to the value of the metals, it is therefore not possible for the European industry to pass through additional, local costs into their product prices.